icopy-site/awesome-cn/docs/awesome/awesome-digital-history.md

 - [HIST 7370](https://cblevins.github.io/f19-dig-hist/) - Online course for Methods and Readings in Digital History.
 - [History Toolkit](https://dg.philhist.unibas.ch/en/studium/history-a-toolkit-for-students/) - History Toolkit for Students.
 - [Introduction to Digital History](https://wissen-ist-acht.github.io/digitalhistory.intro/) - This guide, created in the fall semester of 2022, accompanies the introductory courses in history at the University of Basel and is intended to provide a first insight into the field of digital history.
+- [Introduction to Python for Humanists](https://python-textbook.pythonhumanities.com/intro.html) - A textbook offering a comprehensive introduction to Python programming, tailored for researchers and students in the humanities.
 - [Local Linkages](https://locallinkages.org/) - Professional development curriculum to introduce to historical research methods and digital history skills.
 - [Python für Historiker:innen](https://digital-history-berlin.github.io/Python-fuer-Historiker-innen/home.html) - The Jupyter Book (in German language) is aimed at historians who are looking for a first application-oriented and interactive introduction to the Python programming language.
 - [The CTP Book](https://comp-think.github.io/) - A book for teaching Computational Thinking and Programming skills to people with a background in the Humanities.